 About

 Sadek graduated from Texas State University with a degree in journalism and a minor in international relations.
-She was an active member of the campus’s award-winning Model Arab League and served as a reporter and editor at The University Star, covering the politicization of campus life after the 2016 election, Beto O’Rourke’s Senate campaign stop in San Marcos, and the potential impact of DACA policy changes on Hispanic students.
-Her undergraduate thesis explored the U.S. role in the Yemen civil war, and her research delved into Western media’s self-censorship in its coverage of the 2006 Lebanon War.
+She was an active member of the campus’s award-winning Model Arab League and served as a reporter and editor at The University Star, covering the politicization of campus life after the 2016 election, Beto O’Rourke’s Senate campaign stop in San Marcos, and the impact of DACA policy changes on Hispanic students.
+Her undergraduate research included exploring the U.S. role in the Yemen civil war, and Western media’s self-censorship in its coverage of the 2006 Lebanon War.
+Sadek has a master’s in journalism from the Craig Newmark Graduate School of Journalism, with a focus on international and visual reporting.

 She is fluent in English and French, and conversational in Arabic and Spanish.
 She has lived across Asia, Europe, the Middle East, and North America.
-Sadek is currently pursuing a master’s in journalism at the Craig Newmark Graduate School of Journalism, with a focus on international and visual reporting.
+She is currently based in Yerevan, Armenia.

 Awards and Recognitions